 In this post I cover:

 In the year 1170 in the town of Fustat in Egypt, the philosopher, astrologer, physician and all round bad-ass Rabbi Moshe ben Maimon began to pen his magnum opus, “Mishnah Torah”.
-In this he sets out a ladder with 8 rungs of effective charitable giving, working down from best (supporting self-sufficiency) to worst (giving unwillingly).
+In this he sets out a ladder with 8 rungs of effective charitable giving, working up from worst (giving unwillingly) to best (supporting self-sufficiency).

 Fast forward.
 It is now the year 2018.
 There is a lot more funding for meta and community building and x-risk projects than there has been previously.
 But not all is right with the world.
 Donor coordination is still hard with funders waiting to be the last to fill a funding gap.
 Worse, many smaller projects that could have a huge impact are not getting funded!
 Over 300 EA Grants applicants passed the first round of scrutiny but did not get funding.
 EA Ventures and EA funds have not solved this (although I remain cautiously optimistic about EA Grants Mk2).